SCOnyema/NextGen-Connect02/README.md

 Students can:
-Browse through events on the front pages and the dashboard On dashboard, students can filter events by categories Register and manage events
+Browse through events on the front pages and the dashboard On the dashboard, students can filter events by categories Register and manage events

 Organizers can: